MiraGeoscience/geoapps/docs/content/apps/scatter_plots.rst

    * - List of objects with corresponding data and data groups.

-       The selected all data made available to populate the scatter plot axes options
+       Data selection available to populate the scatter plot axes.
        See :ref:`Object, data selection <objectdataselection>`